Quad-SMU

 SCPI Control

 For SCPI control, I plan to follow the DIY-SMU project and use the https://github.com/Vrekrer/Vrekrer_scpi_parser library.
-Forse and clamp settings for all channels, measure I and V for all channels.
-Temperature monitoring.
+I used this excellent library on DIY-SMU.
+It will control all modes, ranges, Force and clamp settings, for all channels, and measure I and V for all channels.
+Temperature monitoring too.

 10/2024 Update